 The shift duty of wrapping of silverware, shall be performed while wearing gloves after washing hands.

-The person-in-charge shall be designated to oversee and enforce these hourly additional sanitization and disinfection procedures.
+The person-in-charge shall be designated to oversee and enforce these cleaning and disinfection procedures.

-Using the approved EPA disinfectant, we have implemented an hourly disinfection routine to high-touch areas in the restaurant.
+Using the approved EPA disinfectant, the following high-touch areas in the restaurant shall be disinfected at least once per shift.
 The person in charge shall assure that the following objects related to customer entry, pickup, and payment, which are touched frequently are sprayed and wiped all as follows:

-Using the approved EPA disinfectant, the person in charge shall assure that the following restroom surfaces are sprayed and wiped.
+Using the approved EPA disinfectant, the person in charge shall assure that the following restroom surfaces are sprayed and wiped at least once per shift.

 Wear disposable gloves, spray